On the dynamics of a free vortex pair in the presence of a fixed vortex: Constrained three-vortex problem

 whose real roots correspond to the location of the equilibrium points on the $u$-axis.
-Note that as all the equilibrium points lie on the $u$-axis ($v=0$), collinear fixed configurations are the only type of self-similar vortex evolutions possible in the case of $M\neq0$ (see lemmas~\ref{lemma_self_similarity} and~\ref{lemma_fixed_configuration}).
+Note that as all the equilibrium points lie on the $u$-axis ($v=0$), collinear fixed configurations are the only possible type of self-similar vortex evolutions in the case of $M\neq0$ (see lemmas~\ref{lemma_self_similarity} and~\ref{lemma_fixed_configuration}).

 Since the diagonal entries of the Jacobian matrix associated with~\eqref{Mneq0_udot_vdot} are zero at the $u$-axis, the equilibrium points of the linearized system are either centers or saddles.
 As the system~\eqref{Mneq0_udot_vdot} is reversible, it follows that equilibrium points of the original non-linear system are also either centers or saddles (see, e.g.~\cite{SS2000,PL2001}).
 Let us now explore various kinds of trajectories possible in the $(u,v)$ phase plane, and the corresponding physical implications about the vortex motion.